The Impact of Sports Stadiums on Localized Commercial Activity: Evidence from a Business Improvement District

 Date Written: July 8, 2020

 Local government funding of sports stadiums is frequently justified as stimulating economic activity despite consensus contrary findings in the academic literature.
-Though some studies have identified positive neighborhood effects from stadiums on nearby residential property, scant research exists on highly-localized commercial activity that is hypothesized to spur development.
+Though some studies have identified positive neighborhood effects from stadiums on nearby residential property, scant research exists regarding impacts on highly-localized commercial activity that is hypothesized to spur further local economic development.
 This analysis exploits the recent relocation of a professional baseball team from downtown Atlanta to a pre-existing Georgia Business Improvement District (Community Improvement District or CID) in suburban Cobb County to estimate the impact of the stadium development on commercial property values.
 The existence of multiple CIDs in the metro-Atlanta area provides the opportunity to estimate a counterfactual comparison absent the stadium to draw causal inference regarding the stadium’s impact on economic activity using the synthetic control method.
-Estimates indicate that the stadium decreased commercial property values in the district, which is consistent with past studies that find little to no positive impact on economic activity.
-The results indicate that previous findings of positive impacts on residential property may not be applicable to commercial activity.
+Estimates do not identify increased commercial property values in the district following the stadium opening, which is consistent with past studies that find little to no positive impact on economic activity.
+The results indicate that previous findings of positive impacts on residential property may not be applicable to commercial property.

 Keywords: Economic Development, Property Values, Sports Stadiums, Business Improvement Districts, Synthetic Control Method